duradurian/openflow/README.md

 # Openflow

+Note: App is in very early stages and has known issues.
+Treat it like a prototype.

 Openflow is a local Windows dictation app that turns speech into text in any focused textbox.
 It combines an Electron tray client with a FastAPI transcription backend powered by `faster-whisper` and CTranslate2.

 Openflow does not use the hosted OpenAI API.
 Speech recognition runs on your own machine or server.